Story

 At the end of the day, there are is the night time segment which is the "meat" of the game, where you have to climb the tower.
 You start at the bottom, and have to get to the top, in a given time frame.
 Your actions are:

-• Move along the blocks
+- Move along the blocks

-• Grab onto the edge of the block you are standing on
+- Grab onto the edge of the block you are standing on

-• Climb up 1 level
+- Climb up 1 row

-• Use an item
+- Use an item

-• Undo the last action
+- Undo the last action

 You can only move along the blocks if there is no gap (you can't jump), and you can only climb onto the top of a block if it's exactly 1 level higher (so you can't climb 2 levels at once).
 The puzzle aspect mostly revolves around how you have to pull, push, and rearrange the various blocks to form bridges, close gaps, and build stairs, that you can actually climb.
 There are various special blocks, like traps that kill you if you stay on them, cracked blocks which break if you step on them twice, and so on.
 Even though it's a very simple concept, it has a surprising amount of depth.
 There are multiple techniques you can discover while climbing on how to solve various situations, and some of them are also explained in the form of hints.
 Difficulty is in the right place, I frequently had to make multiple passes at the same level, before I managed to finish it.

 Each night is divided into 2-3 levels, with a small pause when you reach a summit.
-You can interact with other people on this summit, and hear a bit more about the story, and eventually enter a confession booth, where you are asked a question that usually deals with your morale values (eg. is it okay to keep some secrets in a relationship?).
+You can interact with other people on this summit, and hear a bit more about the story, and eventually enter a confession booth, where you are asked a question that usually deals with your moral values (eg. is it okay to keep some secrets in a relationship?).
 Your answer to these influences the ending, and it also shows you how other players have answered.

-There are multiple game modes, but I only played the story mode, the puzzles were not that interesting to play stand alone, or to play versus against someone else.
+There are multiple game modes, but I only played the story mode, the puzzles were not that interesting to play standalone, or to play versus against someone else.

 Ports

-It was a surprise that Atlus released Catherine for the PC, considering their hatred for it, and they did deliver a really bad port.
+It was a surprise that Atlus released Catherine for the PC, considering their hatred against it, and they did deliver a really bad port.
 First, they chose to release only the regular version, and they will not release Full body.
 They uncapped the frame rate (from the original 30), which would be great, but if you go above 30 fps you will have issues with the puzzles.
 I suggest borrowing it, before you buy it.

 I played Full body on the Switch, which is locked at 30 fps, and is quite lazy for such a non-graphically intensive game.
 The 30 fps is really noticable, and it even drops lower on some levels.
-There is also a very strange bug, that one of my friends also confirmed, is that while climbing the tower, you regularly get the narrator to suggest "doing an undo if you are stuck", and sometimes this happens 6-7 times in a single level.
+There is also a very strange bug, that one of my friends also confirmed; while climbing the tower, you regularly get the narrator to suggest "doing an undo if you are stuck", and sometimes this happens 6-7 times in a single level.

 Overall, I think it's a very niché game, that could do a lot better, if it was not for the subpar port/performance.
 The story is very nice, and interesting, the puzzles are interesting as well, but they could really use some more variation.